Graphic profile for online presence and apps

 How to use the templates

 It is important that you apply the graphic profile to all material produced on behalf of Lund University, printed as well as digital, both within and outside the University.
-By using the HTML templates, you ensure that your web pages follow the established format applied to all websites at the University.
+By using the framework in the style guide, you ensure that your web pages follow the established format applied to all websites at the University.

 Web templates and publishing tools

 Various web publishing tools are used within the University.
 The websites which are included in the University’s shared web solution in Drupal are automatically adapted to the established design.
-Organisations which have their own web publishing systems and are therefore responsible for implementing the graphic design are referred to the HTML templates.
+Organisations which have their own web publishing systems and are therefore responsible for implementing the graphic design are referred to the style guide.

-Further information on web coordination and publishing tools within the University is available from the page on Web Publishing and Social Media.
-The page also features information on blog tools, newsletters and the University’s guide to social media.
+Further information on web coordination and publishing tools within the University is available from the page on Web Publishing.

 Consulting external agencies